NOUIY/aws-cdk-guide/v2/usage-data.md

    }
    ```

-1. You can also use the `ENABLE_ADDITIONAL_METADATA_COLLECTION` value with the `[FeatureFlags](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.FeatureFlags.html)` class\.
+1. You can also use the `ENABLE_ADDITIONAL_METADATA_COLLECTION` value with the `[FeatureFlags](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.FeatureFlags.html)` class.
 The following is an example:

    ```
    import * as cdk from 'aws-cdk-lib';